Interoperability in 2019: watch this space

 It is worth emphasising that interoperability is not a goal state in and of itself.
 What is important is the many ways in which a more interoperable health care system can provide a safer, more accessible, productive, and satisfying experience for clinicians and patients alike.

-With this in mind, the Agency’s interoperability engagement takes two district flavours:
+With this in mind, the Agency’s interoperability engagement takes two distinct flavours:

 - a broad and genuinely consultative approach, with a focus on co-design; and